GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Objective: Reveal real IFA v6 audit risks under live conditions and convert them into targeted corrective actions before the certification body arrives.
+Objective: Reveal real IFA audit risks in a pre-audit and convert them into targeted CAPA before the certification body arrives.

 -